Jeremy Pena Player Props: Astros vs. Cardinals

-The Houston Astros and Jeremy Pena (.306 slugging percentage over his past 10 games, including one homer), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at Busch Stadium, Wednesday at 7:45 PM ET.
+Jeremy Pena, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Houston Astros versus the St. Louis Cardinals, with Adam Wainwright on the mound, June 29 at 7:15 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-5) against the Cardinals.

 Jeremy Pena Game Info & Props vs. the Cardinals